Nothing like a dip during hot summer days, am I right? While you immerse yourself in the cool water, your body gets a little help keeping you cool.

 There are lots of other creatures seeking the same relief.
 Though stinging insects may appear to pester you with their presence and potential stinging threat, bees and wasps need that water as much as you do.

 Honey bees use it to dilute honey.
 They also use it as their air conditioning system during warm weather.

-They collect water, take it back to the hive, fan it with their wings until it evaporates, and that takes away the heat from the hive.
+They collect water, take it back to the hive, and fan it with their wings until it evaporates, and that takes away the heat from the hive.